 - Comply with Generally Accepted Accounting Principles.

 - Perform the steps of the accounting cycle.

 - Journalize and post adjusting entries.

 - Prepare financial statements.

 - Perform financial statement analysis.

 - Utilize accounting information for decision making.

 - Prepare a federal income tax return.

 - Proficiently use technology.

-NMCC's accounting program is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
-The accreditation represents the achievement of meeting the international standards established for associate degreegranting business programs.
+The Accounting Program is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+The accreditation represents the achievement of meeting the international standards established for associate degree-granting business programs.